 Volunteer Hours: For students graduating in the Fall 2022 or later, the usual volunteer hours requirement applies, absent exceptional circumstances.

-CRS Seminars: For the 2022-23 academic year, we will be holding the CRS Seminars virtually, via Zoom (but if things change, we will inform you).
-We will keep track of attendance via an online form, with information provided in the chat about how to access the form during the seminar.
+CRS Seminars: For the 2023-24 academic year, we will be holding the CRS Seminars in hybrid format - virtually, via Zoom as well as in person.
+We will keep track of virtual attendance via an online form, with information provided in the chat about how to access the form during the seminar.
 An attendance form will also be available for the in person seminars.

 1. Candidates for the Diploma must first be admitted to the Faculty of Graduate Studies at York University in MA or PhD degree program.
 Candidates should formally register for the Diploma Program following registration in the degree program.